mohamedluay/Messenger_Platform_Tutorial_TDD/tutorials/english/README.md

 The graph API that you will use in order to send messages from your application to your page's users, keep in mind that I am using version **8.0**

-### **1.6 Setup your Facebook App**

-You can follow [this link](https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup) from the **official platform documentation** to have your app ready.
-However, you won't need this setup on order to follow up with this tutorial as all the lessons been prepared inside a testing environment.

-Never the less, you will still need to do this step when you start publishing your chatbot on the platform and assign page to it.

 ## 2. Tutorial Lessons

 -   [Lesson 1 - Verification Webhook 👮‍♂️](Lesson_1.md)